 Set reasonable values for the Valid Redirect URIs and Web Origins.
 The wildcard * will work, but with negative security implications.

 KHEOPS will accept JWT Access Tokens issued by Keycloak that contain “kheops” within the “scope” claim.
-In order for the KHEOPS UI to display the user’s name and email address, these need to be present in the generated ID tokens.

 Create a new Client Scope that includes kheops in the token scope.